When it come to the question of if you should be using sex lube. The answer is yes!

 Look for a reputable manufacturer that offers all the pertinent information about their products.
 Ingredient lists should be clearly visible, for example, and you will want to know whether the lube is pH balanced.

-There you have it: everything you needed to know about how to use sex lube and why.
+There you have it: everything you needed to know about using sex lube and why you should.

 Take your time to pick the best products for your body and your plans, have some fun, and see how lube can heighten the sexual experience from start to finish.